Chart Color Schemes

 Glen Huntly features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 56.3% of all households, including 22.0% couples with children, 25.9% couples without children, and 7.0% single parent families.
-Non-family households account for the remaining 43.7%, with lone person households at 35.5% and group households comprising 7.9%.
+Non-family households comprise the remaining 43.7%, with lone person households at 35.5% and group households comprising 7.9%.
 The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households